fmansimli/validify-js-react/README.md

 ```

-you can validate any object or html ( jsx ) form by using the schema wich we created above. for example:
+you can validate any object or jsx form by using the schema wich we created above. for example:

 ```
 const user = {